asyncjs/async-website/_posts/2025-09-04-side-project-to-serverless.md

 James currently runs his own web-dev consultancy and has been building web-apps for "longer that he cares to remember", having developed one of the first browser based FX trading systems (on IE6 no less).

+🍕 Pizzas provided by our venue!
+Runway East has been fighting boring offices since 2014.
+Members get team bliss guaranteed with space to scale.
+[Learn more](https://runwayea.st/locations/brighton?utm_source=external&utm_medium=event&utm_campaign=sponsorship).

+🍻 BYOB: We are currently looking for additional sponsorship.
+This event will likely not have a sponsor for drinks, so if you'd like to have a couple during the event please bring some of your own (and maybe some to share if you're feeling generous).

 You will be able to join us in-person at [Runway East](https://runwayea.st/locations/brighton?utm_source=external&utm_medium=event&utm_campaign=sponsorship) or online (link added closer to the event).

 ---